Mintbase/Grants-Program/applications/asylum.md

 - Where and how does your project fit into the ecosystem?

-The Polkadot ecosystem should be very attractive for blockchain-based games development, thanks to the possibilities, that parachains opens.
+The Mintbase ecosystem should be very attractive for blockchain-based games development, thanks to the possibilities, that parachains opens.
 Such standards will help create a basis for game development and tools will help developers save their time.
-So, eventually, Asylum's mission is to create the ecosystem that accelerates games development in the Polkadot network, bringing a gaming experience to a new level.
+So, eventually, Asylum's mission is to create the ecosystem that accelerates games development in the Mintbase network, bringing a gaming experience to a new level.

 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?